clarkgriswold/Envariable/README.md

 ##### Why does this exist?

 I created Envariable because I have an old CodeIgniter project that I still have to maintain and I've never been too keen on how CI deals with environments.
-Also, I used this as an excuse to learn how to create composer packages, something I've never done before prior to this.
+In seeing how Laravel handles this with .env files, I set out to flagrantly steal that idea and use it for my own needs (falling short of a complete rewrite using Laravel or even Symfony which, believe me, I would love to do).
+Also, I used this as an excuse to learn how to create composer packages.
+Something I've never done prior to this.

 Currently Envariable only supports CodeIgniter, but I built it in such a way that it can be easily adapted to other frameworks or projects should the need arise.